-Los Angeles schools reach agreement with teachers’ union to reopen classrooms
+Los Angeles schools reach agreement with teachers union to reopen classrooms

 California accounts for a large share of the school districts where there is no in-person option today.

 Overall, there has been a steady march in recent weeks toward more face-to-face classes.
-As of Sunday, 47 percent of K-12 students attend schools where traditional in-person, every day classes are available, according to tracking from Burbio, a data firm.
+As of Sunday, 47 percent of K-12 students attend schools where traditional in-person, everyday classes are available, according to tracking from Burbio, a data firm.
 About 29 percent attend schools with hybrid models that mix in-person and remote learning.
-That leaves aboutg 24 percent in fully remote districts, a share that has been falling each week.
+That leaves about 24 percent in fully remote districts, a share that has been falling each week.